CSCI4850/s22-team9-project/README.md

 # s22-team9-project
 Group Members:

-Emily Musselman
+1. Emily Musselman

-Evan Kubick
+2. Evan Kubick

-Jason Miller
+3. Jason Miller

-Joseph May
+4. Joseph May

-Louis Lizzadro
+5. Louis Lizzadro

-This is a project attempting to use neural networks to make music.

 Demo Section:

+Implementation

+We plan to use Long Short Term Memory recurrant neural network and Generative Adverserial neural networks to generate music.
+After tuning and standardizing hyperparameters we will compare network performance, and ensure reproducability.

+To install the required libraries open a terminal and input the following commands:

+1. sudo apt install -y fluidsynth

+2. pip install --upgrade pyfluidsynth

+3. pip install pretty_midi

+Further help and materials may be found in the reference section

-Creating a dataset & converting files to MIDI:
+Creating your own dataset & converting files to MIDI (optional):

 To begin with, this tutorial assumes songs will be downloaded from youtube as MP4s, converted to MP3s and then from MP3s to MIDI files.
 This tutorial uses the MiniTool Video Converter Tool and the MP3 to Midi website, which can respectively be found here https://videoconvert.minitool.com/ and here https://anyconv.com/mp3-to-midi-converter/